 Each customer case is carefully assessed before recommendations for the line design – including membrane types – are proposed.

-It is worth noting that in any yoghurt line setup, one advantage of membrane filtration is that capacity can be increased at a later date by simply adding new filtration loops or sections.
+It is worth noting that in any yoghurt line setup, one advantage of membrane filtration is that capacity can be increased later by simply adding new filtration loops or sections.